Charles Sturt Campus

 HDR Support for Attending the Conference

-To encourage HDR engagement in not only the Postgraduate & HDR Workshop, but also the main conference, ABEN will offer a 50% registration fee subsidy for those students who want to attend the main conference – either in-person or virtually.
+To encourage HDR engagement in not only the Postgraduate & HDR Student Workshop, but also the main conference, ABEN will offer a 50% registration fee subsidy for those students who want to attend the main conference – either in-person or virtually.

 Registration